-Second-generation CT scanner substantially reduces radiation exposureJanuary 31st, 2013 in Cancer /
+Second-generation CT scanner substantially reduces radiation exposureJanuary 31, 2013 in Medicine & Health / Cancer

 Researchers using a newly approved advanced computed tomography (CT) system were able to significantly reduce radiation exposure in patients undergoing coronary CT angiography (CCTA), according to a new study published online in the journal Radiology.